rnb3ds/docs-site/docs/en/env/api-reference/secure-value.md

 func (sv *SecureValue) MemoryLockError() error
 ```

-Returns the error from the memory locking attempt, if any.
+Returns the error from the memory locking attempt (if any).

 **Returns:**
-- `error` - Locking error; returns nil on success or if not attempted
+- `error` - locking error; returns nil on success or if not attempted

 ```go
 if err := secret.MemoryLockError(); err != nil {